Imagine a world in which horses of all colors,

 a fairy tale princess, it is hard to imagine a hero without also imagining a

 horse.
+That's why we find horses in so many movies.
 Horses are more than just part of our history.
 They have become part of

 who we are.